Dear Mrs Pipe, Your poor husband is seriously allergic to pine needles. Is your love of Christmas really more important than your husband?

 Have I persuaded you to have a change of heart?
 I don’t want to start a vendetta or argument but this is really unfair.

-My husband happily forgoes his much loved nuts because I’m highly allergic to them.
-There is a very strict nut ban in our house which he is happy to go along with.
-When I go away on business though or if he’s out with his mates he does let rip with the roasted peanuts.
-There is always room for compromise and this is just a no brainer to me.
+My friends and family happily forgoes his much loved nuts because I’m highly allergic to them.
+There is a very strict nut ban in our house which they are happy to go along with.

 Other considerations if you have a pine allergy